c-squared87/prompt-proto/README.md

+# Prompter
-# Product Description
+## Product Description

 LINK: https://c-squared87.github.io/prompt-proto/

-Prompter product designed to promote confidence in delivering dialog during online presentations.
+Prompter is product designed to promote confidence in delivering dialog during online presentations.
 User can input and edit text prior to a presentation and then can execute with the application acting as a teleprompter when live.
 The UI is designed to place the teleprompter right under the users webcam on a laptop so that visual contact with a webcam can be maintained during the reading improving viewer engagement.

-**User Guide**
+## User Guide

 CLICK to select the edit field to add text, and the CLICK the prompter field to enable scrolling control.

 Use the SPACE key to scroll down.

-**User Stories**
+## User Stories

 - [X] I can enter text in a field and it is rendered in real time.
 - [X] I can control when the prompter scrolls down